strindberg/emacsj/README.md

 *Comment DWIM (Do What I Mean)* will comment the current line if no selection is active.
 If the selection is active, it will comment the selected region, using line comments if the region's start is at a line start and the end is at either a line's start or end.
 Otherwise, block comment will be used.
+If the line or region is already commented, the command instead un-comments the line or region.

 The commands are: